 If you are setting up your DevOps infrastructure, You have to have better monitoring to observe how the app and infra are behaving, Detection and alerting when some things go wrong, Majorly useful to debug and gain insight on production issues.
 Consider below tools list and narrow down your options based on your requirements

 In simple terms, logging refers to recording all kinds of event information to diagnose a system.
 An example would be access logs for a microservice application.
 These are significant because we want to know what is accessing our systems and when errors are triggered.
 So it is not a normal operating condition but it will help us to troubleshoot issues.

-The tracing is different from logging.
+Tracing is different from logging.
 Tracing will give you insight into the flow of application behavior.
-An example would be, Microservices architecture which involves multiple services that interact with each other.
-I suppose if we need to find which microservice flows are broken or having a latency of each step tracing will help you to get the insight.
+An example would be, Microservices architecture which involve multiple services that interact with each other.
+I suppose if we need to find which microservice flows are broken or have a latency of each step tracing will help you to get the insight.
 Some of the popular tools can be referred below

 Container management enables the development team the process of managing the creation/deployment/scaling of container-based apps efficiently.